footios/burger/README.md

 We tried to find a solution for the error that occured when trying to remove an ingredient, while its value was 0.
 Check the case-less branch....

+### commit: subtruct from zero

+L. 125 We disabled the Less button when there are 0 ingredients.....